Lissy93/dashy/docs/development-guides.md

 }
 ```

-Next, if you're property should have a default value, then add it to [`defaults.js`](https://github.com/Lissy93/dashy/blob/master/src/utils/defaults.js).
-This ensures that nothing will break if the user does not use your property, and having all defaults together keeps things organised and easy to manage.

-If your property needs additional logic for fetching, setting or processing, then you can add a helper function within [`ConfigHelpers.js`](https://github.com/Lissy93/dashy/blob/master/src/utils/ConfigHelpers.js).

 Finally, add your new property to the [`configuring.md`](./configuring) API docs.
 Put it under the relevant section, and be sure to include field name, data type, a description and mention that it is optional.
 If your new feature needs more explaining, then you can also document it under the relevant section elsewhere in the documentation.

 Checklist:
 - [ ] Ensure the new attribute is actually necessary, and nothing similar already exists
 - [ ] Update the [Schema](https://github.com/Lissy93/dashy/blob/master/src/utils/ConfigSchema.js) with the parameters for your new option
-- [ ] Set a default value (if required) within [`defaults.js`](https://github.com/Lissy93/dashy/blob/master/src/utils/defaults.js)
+- [ ] If required, set a default or fallback value (usually in [`defaults.js`](https://github.com/Lissy93/dashy/blob/master/src/utils/defaults.js))
-- [ ] Document the new value in [`configuring.md`](./configuring)
+- [ ] Document the new value in [`configuring.md`](./configuring), and if required under the relevant section in the docs
-- [ ] Test that the reading of the new attribute is properly handled, and will not cause any errors when it is missing or populated with an unexpected value
+- [ ] Ensure your changes are backwards compatible, and that nothing breaks if the attribute isn't specified

 ---

 ## Updating Dependencies

 Running `yarn upgrade` will updated all dependencies based on the ranges specified in the `package.json`.
-The `yarn.lock` file will be updated, as will the contents of `./node_modules`, for more info, see the [yarn upgrade documentation](https://classic.yarnpkg.com/en/docs/cli/upgrade/).
+The `yarn.lock` file will be updated, as will the contents of `./node_modules`, for more info, see the [yarn upgrade documentation](https://classic.yarnpkg.com/en/docs/cli/upgrade/). [`npm-check-updates`](https://github.com/raineorshine/npm-check-updates) is a useful tool to help with this.
 It is important to thoroughly test after any big dependency updates.

 ---